 - Paralysis of the legs due to traumatic compression fracture such as small pieces of bone lodge into the spinal cord.

-- Tenderness on a specific area of the spine
+- In addition, tenderness on a specific area of the spine

 - Severe pain with upright postures such as walking and standing

 - Difficulty and pain when twisting or bending